 - Avoid striking, scratching or slamming glass. - · Do NOT use abrasive cleaners. - Use a hard water deposit glass cleaner on white film. - Do NOT clean glass when hot. - Turn off appliance after 3-4 hours of operation and ALLOW TO COOL. - · Remove and clean glass assembly. - Replace glass assembly and operate appliance for additional 12 hours.

 Refer to maintenance instructions.

 A. Fan Motor Service

-To service the fan motor, remove the glass assembly (see Glass Assembly Removal Instructions) and remove all screws from the top.
+To service the fan motor, remove the glass assembly (see Glass Assembly Removal Instructions).